A star reporter’s resignation, a racial slur and a newsroom divided: Inside the fallout at the New York Times

 “In our zeal to make a powerful statement about our workplace culture, we ham-handedly said something you rightfully saw as an oversimplification of one of the most difficult issues of our lives,” Baquet told staff, via webcam.
 “It was a deadline mistake and I regret it.”

-By “an oversimplification of one of the most difficult issues of our lives,” Baquet probably meant his efforts to confront anti-Black racism, after reports about what the paper’s White, sexagenarian health reporter Donald McNeil Jr. — famous for his coverage of the coronavirus pandemic — had said to a group of stunned high school students on a trip to Peru in 2019.
+By “an oversimplification of one of the most difficult issues of our lives,” Baquet probably meant his efforts to confront anti-Black racism, after reports about what the paper’s White health reporter Donald McNeil Jr. — famous for his coverage of the coronavirus pandemic — said to a group of stunned high school students on a trip to Peru in 2019.

 McNeil had said the n-word, among other things.